Getting to Brazil is easy today with lots of connections from many different countries. However, crossing the Atlantic is still no small feet

-In the case of a health problem, you should go to the emergency dept. of the best private hospital in town.
+In the case of a health problem, you should go to the emergency room of the best private hospital in town.
 (Unimed is a good reference throughout Brazil).
 Doctors don’t do call outs, take your credit card with you as all care has to be paid for and is relatively expensive (even if you are reimbursed by your insurance company, you must pay a deposit).
 The doctors and hospitals are of good quality in Brazil.

-Only carry a credit card on you to pay restaurants and shops in the big towns as well as some change for taxis and small things you may want to buy.
-When you go to the beach (in the big towns), only take essentials so as not to attract pick pockets.
+Only carry a credit card on you to pay at restaurants and shops in the big towns as well as some change for taxis and small things you may want to buy.
+When you go to the beach (in the big towns), only take essentials so as not to attract pick pocketers.
 For these occasions a small waterproof bag is very useful.
 You can also send us photocopies of your passports by email which could be useful if you lose them.

 Brazil is a vast country therefore temperatures vary accordingly.
 During the European winter its fine, Brazil has warm weather from North to South, apart from isolated storms in the south so a water-proof jacket could be useful, otherwise nothing special is needed.

-However, for the months of July and August the temperature can come down to 10 or 15°C in the south (Rio & Iguacu) and even as far north as Salvador where it can be 18°C and raining.
+However, for the months of July and August the temperature can get down to 10 or 15°C in the south (Rio & Iguacu) and even as far north as Salvador where it can be 18°C and raining.
 If you travel in these regions at this time of year, a light jumper or jacket and a raincoat such as a Mac or Paclite should cover most situations.

-In general, Brazilian food is good, plain and copious, with lots of beef and grilled fish.
+In general, Brazilian food is delicious, plain and copious, with lots of beef and grilled fish.
 The modern looking restaurants are well equipped with quality kitchens and regular hygene inspections.
 The Brazilians are very professional on this subject so don’t be afraid to eat salads or sea food.
 However be careful of street vendors!
 Always ask for sealed bottles that they open in front of you.

-The main food attraction is obviously the churrascaria : a restaurant that serves meat at will accompanied by a buffet often very copious and offering multiple options that satisfy meat lovers as well as others.
+The main food attraction is obviously the churrascaria : a restaurant that serves meat at will accompanied by a buffet often very plentiful portions and offering multiple options that satisfy meat lovers as well as others.
 You should choose the formula called Rodizio (careful the desert cart is not always included).

-Another interesting formula is the restaurants where they serve food by the kilo (comida por kilo).
+Another interesting formula is the self service restaurants where they serve food by the kilo (comida por kilo).
 It’s a varied buffet where you serve yourself as much as you wish; your plate is then weighed and the price decided by its weight (the price for 100g is shown at the cash desk).